 Canada - Sri Lanka Relations

-Canada and Sri Lanka have strong bilateral relations based upon shared participation in the Commonwealth, and development assistance through the Colombo Plan, in addition to the presence of a vibrant community of Canadians of Sri Lankan origin.
-Canadian interest in Sri Lanka is also driven by a foreign policy commitment to the principles of freedom of expression, democracy, human rights, and the rule of law.
+Canada and Sri Lanka have a long-standing bilateral partnership based on shared participation in the Commonwealth and multilateral fora, a long-standing development assistance program, cooperation to counter illegal movement of people and goods, a modest but growing economic relationship and a vibrant community of Canadians of Sri Lankan origin.
+Canadian interest in Sri Lanka is also driven by a foreign policy commitment to the principles of freedom of expression, democracy, human rights and the rule of law.

 - Date Modified: